 - 1 large lemon juiced and zested

 - 2 teaspoons garlic powder

 - 1 teaspoon dried oregano

-- Rinse chicken and pat dry.
-Place into a 1-gallon Ziploc bag.
+- Pat chicken dry and place into a 1-gallon Ziploc bag.

 - In a small bowl, whisk together remaining ingredients.
 Pour over chicken and seal the bag, squeezing out as much air as possible.
 Massage marinade into the chicken.
 Refrigerate for at least 2 hours, or preferably overnight.
 (If all you have is 30 minutes, that's fine - just remember the longer the marinade time, the more tender and juicy the chicken).